Novel coronavirus from Wuhan could transmit through human faeces, say scientists: Report

 READ: Cocktail of flu, HIV drugs appears to help fight coronavirus: Thai doctors

-This means that the virus could be ingested through the fecal-oral route, where pathogens can pass through faeces and into the mouth of another person.
+This means that the virus could be ingested through the faecal-oral route, where pathogens can pass through faeces and into the mouth of another person.

 It may occur due to poor hygiene practices, lack of sanitation, pollution of soil and water bodies with faecal matter or contamination of food.